civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(6)** The description of I in the definition **undepreciated capital cost** in subsection 13(21) of the Act is replaced by the following:

-    is the total of all amounts deducted under subsection 127(5) or (6) **or 127.44(3)**, in respect of a depreciable property of the class of the taxpayer, in computing the taxpayer's tax payable for a taxation year ending before that time and subsequent to the disposition of that property by the taxpayer,
+    is the total of all amounts deducted under subsection 127(5) or (6) or 127.44(3), in respect of a depreciable property of the class of the taxpayer, in computing the taxpayer's tax payable for a taxation year ending before that time and subsequent to the disposition of that property by the taxpayer,

   **(7)** The description of I in the definition **undepreciated capital cost** in subsection 13(21) of the Act, as enacted by subsection (6), is replaced by the following:

-    is the total of all amounts deducted under subsection 127(5) or (6), 127.44(3) or **127.45(6)**, in respect of a depreciable property of the class of the taxpayer, in computing the taxpayer's tax payable for a taxation year ending before that time and subsequent to the disposition of that property by the taxpayer,
+    is the total of all amounts deducted under subsection 127(5) or (6), 127.44(3) or 127.45(6), in respect of a depreciable property of the class of the taxpayer, in computing the taxpayer's tax payable for a taxation year ending before that time and subsequent to the disposition of that property by the taxpayer,

   **(8)** The portion of paragraph 13(24)(a) of the Act before subparagraph (i) is replaced by the following:

-    subject to paragraph (b), for the purposes of the description of A in the definition undepreciated capital cost in subsection (21) and of sections 127, 127.1 and **127.44**, the property is deemed
+    subject to paragraph (b), for the purposes of the description of A in the definition undepreciated capital cost in subsection (21) and of sections 127, 127.1 and 127.44, the property is deemed

   **(9)** The portion of paragraph 13(24)(a) of the Act before subparagraph (i), as enacted by subsection (8), is replaced by the following:

-    subject to paragraph (b), for the purposes of the description of A in the definition undepreciated capital cost in subsection (21) and of sections 127, 127.1, 127.44 and **127.45**, the property is deemed
+    subject to paragraph (b), for the purposes of the description of A in the definition undepreciated capital cost in subsection (21) and of sections 127, 127.1, 127.44 and 127.45, the property is deemed

   **(10)** Subsections (1), (3), (5), (6) and (8) are deemed to have come into force on January 1, 2022.